ncsa/TGI_RAILS_Documentation/docs/source/accessing/index.rst

 **SSH Key Pairs**

-Use of ssh-key pairs is disabled for general use.
+Use of SSH-key pairs is disabled for general use.
 Please contact NCSA Help at help@ncsa.illinois.edu for key-pair use by Gateway allocations.